-A. Contractor's Release Criteria: Work in a regulated area is complete when the regulated area is visually clean and airborne fiber levels have been reduced to or below $0.01~\rm{f/cc}$ as measured by the AHERA PCM

-- protocol, or 70 AHERA structures per square millimeter $(s/mm^2)$ by AHERA TEM. - B. Air Monitoring and Final Clearance Sampling: To determine if the elevated airborne fiber counts encountered during abatement operations have been reduced to the specified level, the VPIH/CIH will secure samples and analyze them according to the following procedures: - 1.
-Fibers Counted: "Fibers" referred to in this section shall be either all fibers regardless of composition as counted in the NIOSH 7400 PCM method or asbestos fibers counted using the AHERA TEM method. - 2.
+- A. Contractor's Clearance Criteria: Work in a regulated area is complete when the regulated area is visually clean and airborne fiber levels have been reduced to or below 0.01 f/cc as measured by the AHERA PCM protocol, or 70 AHERA structures per square millimeter (s/mm2) by AHERA TEM. - B. Air Monitoring and Final Clearance Sampling: To determine if the elevated airborne fiber counts encountered during abatement operations have been reduced to the specified level, the VPIH/CIH will secure samples and analyze them according to the following procedures: - 1.
+Fibers Counted: "Fibers" referred to in this section shall be either all fibers regardless of composition as counted in the NIOSH 7400 PCM method or all structures counted using the AHERA TEM method. - 2.
 Aggressive Sampling: All final air testing samples shall be collected using aggressive sampling techniques except where soil is not encapsulated or enclosed.
-Samples will be collected on 0.8 $\mu$ MCE filters for PCM analysis and 0.45 $\mu$ Polycarbonate filters for TEM.
+Samples will be collected on 0.8 \mu MCE filters for PCM analysis and 0.45 \mu Polycarbonate filters for TEM.
 A minimum of 1200 Liters of using calibrated pumps shall be collected for clearance samples.
-Before pumps are started, initiate aggressive air mixing sampling as detailed in 40 CFR 763 Subpart E (AHERA) Appendix A (III) (B) (7) (d).
+Before pumps are started, initiate aggressive air mixing sampling as detailed in 40 CFR 763 Subpart E (AHERA) Appendix A (III)(B)(7)(d).
 Air samples will be collected in areas subject to normal air circulation away from corners, obstructed locations, and locations near windows, doors, or vents.
 After air sampling pumps have been shut off, circulating fans shall be shut off.
-The negative pressure system shall continue to operate. - 3.
-Final clearance for soil that is not encapsulated, samples will be collected on $0.8\mu$ MCE filters for PCM analysis and $0.45\mu$ Polycarbonate filters for TEM.
-A minimum of 1200 Liters of using calibrated pumps shall be collected for clearance samples.
-Air clearance of work areas where contaminated soil has been removed is in addition to the requirement for clearance by bulk sample analysis discussed within these specifications.
-There will be no aggressive air sampling for the clearance of soil due to the fact that aggressive air sampling may overload the cassettes. - 4.
-Random samples shall be collected from areas of soil which have been abated to ensure that the soil has been properly decontaminated.
-The total number of samples to be collected from the soil areas shall be; <1000 SF of soil 3 samples; >1000 to <5000 SF of soil 5 samples; and >5000 SF of soil 7 samples.
-The soil samples shall be collected in a statistically random manner and shall be analyzed by PLM method.
-The clearance level to determine the soil clean is <1% asbestos by weight as analyzed by PLM method.
-If this level is achieved, the soil areas shall be considered clear.
-If the levels are >1% asbestos, the areas shall be re-cleaned until the sample results are <1%.
+The negative pressure system shall continue to operate.